turbot/guardrails-docs/docs/reference/graphql/mutation/detachSmartFolders.md

-Detach the smart folder ids from the given resource.
+Detach the policy pack ids from the given resource.